capsule-corp-ternoa/ternoa-js/README.md

 Before you can start calling any functions, you'll need to initialize an API Instance using the _initializeApi_ function located in **ternoa-js/blockchain**.
 You can set the chain endpoint by passing an endpoint parameter to the _initializeApi_ Function whereas the default chain endpoint is : `DEFAULT_CHAIN_ENDPOINT = "wss://alphanet.ternoa.com"`.

-All functions are organized by a specific theme, for example, the function _generateSeed_ allows us to create a new account and _getKeyringFromSeed_ allows us to retrieve its address, which can conveniently be found in **ternoa-js/account**.
+All functions are organized by a specific theme, for example, the function _generateSeed_ which allows us to create a new account and _getKeyringFromSeed_ which allows us to retrieve its address, can conveniently be found in **ternoa-js/account**.

 ```javascript
 import { generateSeed, getKeyringFromSeed } from "ternoa-js/account"